dlavelle7/connect_five/README.md

 ## Approach

-The server is written using the Flask framework and the clients communicate with the server HTTP using the `requests` library.
+The server is written using the Flask framework and the clients communicate with the server over HTTP using the `requests` library.

 The board is a list of lists.
 Each "column" in the board is an individual list.
 The far left column on the user's screen is the first position in the board